gsan211/duckweed_MA/README.md

 Description of files:

 Genome_window_filtering.R in the filtering folder
-R script for conducting sliding window analysis on file containing genomic coordinates of heterozygous sites Outputs from this analysis used in the publication are included in files GPL7_Targets_passed_5hets1kb.txt etc.
+R script for conducting sliding window analysis on file containing genomic coordinates of heterozygous sites.
+Outputs from this analysis used in the publication are included in files GPL7_Targets_passed_5hets1kb.txt etc.

 MA_power_estimate.R in the power folder